abhishek2002singh/DevTender/homework.md

-order of route a lot of matter install postman write logic to handle get , post ,patch , delete and test them using postman
+order of route a lot of matter install postman write logic to handle get , post ,patch , delete and test them using postman explore routing learn regular expression reading query param in the route and reading the dynamics routes